naofumi/apache/README.md

 ## Development environment

 * At the project root, run the Apache server with `docker compose up`
-* `cd` to `vite-project`
-* `npm run build-watch` to automatically build the Vite project and generate files for `/htdocs`
 * The site is available on http://localhost:8080

-## Adding new HTML pages

-* As of present, new HTML pages need to be added to `vite.config.js` manually.

 ## Deploy

 1. Commit changes to Git
 2. Run `kamal deploy`

-## Notes

-* Contents of `/htdocs` are managed by Vite.
-   * Do not commit this to Git (it is included in `.gitignore`)
-   * Do not edit the contents of this directory.
-Vite will override any changes.

-## Purpose

-* To use React within a mainly static MPA marketing website.
-  * React will be embedded within regular MPA static pages.
-  * We do not intend to use React such that it overtakes the whole page.
-* Use vite to add digests to assets, enabling better caching.